OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 When an incident is occurring in the environment the incident response team needs to access the environment quickly to contain the incident.
 As the CSIRT cannot have full access to all environment at all time a 3rd party needs to grant the elevated access.
-This 3rd party as a trusted source helps to guarantee a four-eyes principle and that the principle of least privileges his honoured.
+This 3rd party as a trusted source helps to guarantee a four-eyes principle and that the principle of least privileges his honored.
 A workflow for this access could look like following:

 1. The CSIRT team members requests the privileges at the trusted party
 2. This trusted party logs into the IdM system and grants the specific users full access to the requested environment